Money in the Bank (novel): Plot summary

-Chimp Twist belatedly arrives at the Hall, but Dolly has decided against partnering with him and sets him up to be caught by Cakebread.
-Twist eludes Cakebread and hides in the room of a guest, Mr Trumper.
-Mrs Cork discovers him there, hiding in a wardrobe, and Jeff's imposture is revealed.

-Jeff tells Mrs Cork that he came to the Hall under false pretenses because he is in love with Anne.
-She is inclined to let him stay, until she discovers that he is the J G Miller who gave Lionel a bad time in court.
-Jeff pacifies her with flattery, asking that she autograph his copy of her book.

-Having imprisoned Mrs Cork and Mr Trumper in the cellar, the Molloys discover Cakebread and Jeff examining a jar of Pond's tobacco which presumably contains the diamonds.
-Anne sees the ensuing struggle for the jar.
-She cries out when Jeff is hit on the head, showing that she still cares for him.
-After the Molloys drive away with the jar, Lord Uffenham releases Mrs Cork and Mr Trumper, who discovered their love for one another while in the cellar and are now engaged.
+Lord Uffenham partially recovers his memory and declares that he hid the diamonds in a jar of Pond's Tobacco.
+The Molloys lock Mrs Cork and her admirer Mr Trumper in the cellar and take the jar by force.
+Dolly bludgeons Jeff, and Anne, thinking he has been killed, realises she loves him.
+The Molloys drive away with the jar and Lord Uffenham releases Mrs Cork and Mr Trumper, who discovered their love for one another while in the cellar and are now engaged.
 In the midst of these tumultuous events, Lord Uffenham remembers that the diamonds are not in the tobacco jar.
 He hastens to dig them out of their true hiding place, the bank of the pond on the Hall grounds.
 Anne agrees to marry Jeff.